shsagir/play-area-sync/docs/app.md

 #### Starting a new trial App

 Find the "Create an App" on the Dashboard home.
 When asked for the plan, you can choose the free trial option instead.
 Trial Apps are available for both stacks, Universal & Professional.

+#### Trial limits

+The trial App scaling specs are matching a small preset, always enough to get started.
+An urgent limitation is, that the trial has a limited lifetime:

 #### Extending the trial